prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-19-dynamic-programming.md

 ### 5.1 Problem : Ant warrior
 ---

 The ant warrior secretly attacks the food warehouse of the grasshopper village to make up for the shortage of food.
-There are several food warehouses in grasshopper Village, which are connected in a straight line.<br>
+There are several food warehouses in grasshopper Village, which are connected in a straight line.<br/>
 Each food warehouse stores a fixed number of food, and the ant warriors will selectively plunder the food warehouse to steal food.
-At this time, the grasshopper scouts can immediately detect when adjacent food warehouses are attacked among the food warehouses that exist in a straight line.<br>
+At this time, the grasshopper scouts can immediately detect when adjacent food warehouses are attacked among the food warehouses that exist in a straight line.<br/>
 Therefore, in order for the ant warrior to loot the food warehouse without being detected by the scouts, it must loot the food warehouse at least one square away.

-For example, suppose there are 4 food depots as follows.<br>
+For example, suppose there are 4 food depots as follows.<br/>
-{1, 3, 1, 5} <br>
+{1, 3, 1, 5} <br/>

-At this time, the ant warrior can steal a total of 8 food, the maximum value when selecting the second and fourth food warehouses.<br>
+At this time, the ant warrior can steal a total of 8 food, the maximum value when selecting the second and fourth food warehouses.<br/>
-The ant warrior wants to get as much food as possible when the food warehouse is in such a straight line.<br>
+The ant warrior wants to get as much food as possible when the food warehouse is in such a straight line.<br/>
-Write a program to *find the maximum amount of food* that can be obtained for an ant warrior given information about N food warehouses.<br>
+Write a program to *find the maximum amount of food* that can be obtained for an ant warrior given information about N food warehouses.<br/>

 **Difficulty: 2 \| Solving Time: 30 minutes \| Timeout: 1 second \| Memory limit: 128 MB**
 {:.message}

-**Input conditions** <br>
+**Input conditions** <br/>
 The first line gives the number N of food depots.
-(3 <=N <=100 ) <br>
+(3 <=N <=100 ) <br/>
 In the second line, the number K of food stored in each food warehouse is given, based on spaces.
 (0 <=K <= 1,000)

-**Output conditions** <br>
+**Output conditions** <br/>
 In the first line, print the maximum amount of food an ant warrior can get.

 | Input Example | Output Example|